boeegh/PsChat/readme.md

 ![Screenshot of the chat having pressed H.](/assets/Screenshot-In-Chat-Help.png)

 ## Examples
+* [Dual Minded](examples/dual-minded.ps1): Dual-minded makes OpenAI have both sides of a conversation.
+Now with audio-support!
 * [Bad Code Finder](examples/bad-code-finder.ps1): Powershell script that traverses source codes and uses GPT to find sensitive data.
 Usage: Download the ps1-file, run it (with $ENV:OPENAI_AUTH_TOKEN set) in a directory containing source code.
-* [Dual Minded](examples/dual-minded.ps1): Dual-minded makes OpenAI have both sides of a conversation.
 * [Save and Load](examples/save-and-load-chats.ps1): Simple examples of saving and preloading context for chats.
 * [Alternative API](examples/alternative-api.ps1): Using another API, such as a local model using https://github.com/abetlen/llama-cpp-python/.

 ## Extensions
-Extension-framework is wip, but a few built-in extensions are available:
+The following extensions are available:
 * `AutoSave` - Saves the chat to json (which can later be loaded back in using `PreLoad`)
 * `WordCountWarning` - Informs the user when a certain word-count is reached (for cost-saving purposes)
 * `PreLoad` - Preloads messages from a file or string.
 Optionally "lock" the loaded messages